-GRADE REPLACEMENT
+GRADE REMEDIATION

-A student may grade replace two semesters of course work of grade D+ or below by repeating those semesters to earn a better grade.
-BOTH grades will be reflected on the transcript, but the higher grade will replace the lower grade for GPA.
+A student may receive grade forgiveness for courses with grades of a D+ or below by repeating those semesters to earn a better grade.
+BOTH grades will be reflected on the transcript, but the higher grade will replace the lower grade for GPA calculation.
 Students must know that they will only receive credit for 1 of the two grades and they must be conscious of the 24-credit graduation requirement, which typically requires 6 courses for credit per semester.
-These courses must be Maclay courses.